teto/pymptcpanalyzer/README.md

 (via a call to tshark, the terminal version of wireshark) with MPTCP fields for external processing.
 From there you can:

-- list the MPTCP connections in the pcap
+- list MPTCP connections
-- display some statistics on a specific MPTCP connection (list of subflows etc...)
+- compute statistics on a specific MPTCP connection (list of subflows, reinjections, subflow actual contributions...)
 It accepts as input a capture file (\*.pcap) and depending on from there can :
-- generate a CSV file with MPTCP fields
+- export a CSV file with MPTCP fields
 - plot data sequence numbers for all subflows
 - plot DSN interarrival times
 - See [Features](#Features) for more